What 3D printers do you “currently” recommend?

 Here are some smaller printers that I have no experience with but have gotten good press:

-One feature you don’t need is “multi-color printing”.
-Don’t spend money on this feature or additional equipment required to provide it.
-It’s a technology that needs a lot more time and development before it will be ready for general use.
-The Prusa printer picture above shows two filament roles but one of the roles is simply “staged” for later use (which I find to be really useful).
+One feature you don’t need is “multi-color printing.”
+Don’t spend money on this feature or the additional equipment required to provide it.
+The technology needs much more time and development before it’s ready for general use.
+The Prusa printer picture above shows two filament roles, but one of the roles is “staged” for later use (which I find to be really useful).
 You can achieve many of the multi-color effects you want by swapping filament colors at key points in the 3D printing process.

 DON’T get an SLA/MSLA printer…

-You may have heard of SLA printers that use liquid resins to build objects rather than plastic filament.
-You may have heard that these printers can produce very detailed objects.
+You may have heard of SLA printers, which use liquid resins rather than plastic filament to build objects and can produce very detailed objects.

 All of that is true.

-If you want to produce highly detailed miniatures – think Dungeons and Dragons tokens – then a resin printer might be a good choice for you.
-But they’re almost never appropriate for building assistive technology.
+If you want to produce highly detailed miniatures – think Dungeons and Dragons tokens – then a resin printer might be a good choice.
+But they’re rarely appropriate for building assistive technology.
 The printed object is relatively fragile and limited in size.
 These printers are also a real pain to use.
 Michael at Teaching Tech describes the process here.
-He knows what he’s doing and it still sounds scary!
+He knows what he’s doing, but it still sounds scary!

 Is it really worth the extra money to get a Prusa?

-I’ve surveyed several people to get their opinion on a printer to recommend to “non-technical” people.
+I’ve surveyed several people for their opinion on a printer to recommend to “non-technical” people.
 Every single one has said, without any hesitation, a Prusa.
-Along with the reliability and support that I’ve already mentioned above, I’d like to add how much Prusa goes out of their way to make things easy that would otherwise be a challenge with another printer.
-I often use multiple colors in the things I print, in order to make them more personal or more usable.
+Along with the reliability and support I’ve mentioned above, I’d like to add how much Prusa goes out of their way to make things easy that would otherwise be a challenge with another printer.
+I often use multiple colors in my prints to make them more personal or usable.
 I also insert things like RFID tags and nuts into the prints.
-This video shows how Prusa makes these things straight-forward and easy to do.
+This video shows how Prusa makes these things straightforward to do.
 Joseph Prusa may have a bit of an ego – but he’s earned it… And you never have to talk to him!

 A report from the trenches

-Jennifer Schubring is an SLP with lots of experience 3D-printing keyguards.
-She documented her journey, and 3D-printer recommendations, in this blog post: 3D Printing Keyguards – An Epic Journey.
+Jennifer Schubring is an SLP with lots of experience in 3D-printing keyguards.
+She documented her journey and 3D-printer recommendations in this blog post: 3D Printing Keyguards – An Epic Journey.

 A review of the current state of 3D printers from a person of trust

 Michael at Teaching Tech created a video describing the “current” state of the 3D printer market as well as its recent history (which was somewhat disappointing).
 Give it a listen.
-I don’t disagree materially with anything he has to say – though I’ve always been a “function over form” person so I don’t need a “modern looking” printer.
+I don’t disagree materially with anything he says – though I’ve always been a “function over form” person, so I don’t need a “modern-looking” printer.
 And, while I’ll definitely use a touch screen if presented with one, I’d rather have a user interface that is logically organized.

 What filaments do you recommend?